voxel51/fiftyone/docs/source/user_guide/evaluation.rst

     dataset = foz.load_zoo_dataset("quickstart")
     print(dataset)

-    # Evaluate the detections in the `predictions` field with respect to the
+    # Evaluate the objects in the `predictions` field with respect to the
     # objects in the `ground_truth` field
     results = dataset.evaluate_detections(
         "predictions",